ProjectAPA.info

 Writing an Honest and Effective Course Reflection

 A course reflection is your chance to evaluate your learning experience, express personal growth, and consider how the course has impacted your skills, mindset, or future goals.
-A strong reflection is honest, detailed, and personalized, using specific examples to support your points.
+A strong reflection is honest, detailed, and personalized, using specific examples from the course (assignments, skills, feedback, etc.) to support your points.

 Why Reflection Matters